 Compliance versus security

-Businesses should also consider their legal position in the event of a breach and understand that compliance with PCI DSS or SOC requirements might not necessarily strengthen it.
-Local law takes precedence over data security requirements and regulation, which is a significant issue for companies working with internationally based vendors and buyers.
+Organizations should also consider their legal position in the event of a breach and understand that compliance with PCI DSS or SOC requirements might not necessarily strengthen it.
+Local law takes precedence over data security requirements and regulation, which is a significant issue for organizations working with internationally based vendors and buyers.

-To be truly secure, businesses must start by covering the basics, including network security, best practices, hardening guidelines, and internal network security assessments.
+To be truly secure, organizations must start by covering the basics, including network security, best practices, hardening guidelines, and internal network security assessments.

-Because a good part of security risk occurs with end users, companies can further protect themselves by providing security awareness training and policies for all staff members and additional training for IT staff.
+Because a good part of security risk occurs with end users, organizations can further protect themselves by providing security awareness training and policies for all staff members and additional training for IT staff.

 Provide security best-practice/awareness training for IT staff and all staff members.